-Once a bustling Northern Ontario logging town, Blind River is now a hub for trail enthusiasts and a welcoming rest stop for visitors touring the area by bike, boat, motorcycle, coach or car.
+Once a bustling Northern Ontario logging town, Blind River is now a hub for trail enthusiasts and a welcoming rest stop for visitors touring the area.

-Algoma’s wild and awe-inspiring landscapes that surround Blind River attract nature photographers and outdoor enthusiasts and its waterways are popular for fishing, watersports and boating.
+Algoma’s awe-inspiring landscapes surrounding Blind River attract nature photographers and outdoor enthusiasts.
+Its waterways are popular for fishing, watersports and boating.
 In the winter, its epic trails are perfectly groomed for snowmobiling.

 Where is Blind River?